This past week I travelled to Puerto Rico to experience Puerto Rican baseball and to immerse myself in the Puerto Rican culture. This is my story.

 That’s-a tasty meat-a-ball!

 Surprisingly, not a single Leoné or Indio hit the ball out of the ballpark.
 The ball doesn’t seem to carry very well in both Mayagüez and Ponce.
-This is likely due to the fact that Poncé and Mayagüez are both seaside communities and the humidity is high.
+This is likely due to the fact that Poncé and Mayagüez are both seaside communities and the humidity-level is high.

 Poncé’s Ryan Rowland-Smith

-My vantage point for Game 2, as you can see, was directly behind home plate (for only $12!).
+My vantage point for Game two, as you can see, was directly behind home plate (for only $12!).
 This perspective afforded me the opportunity to appreciate the fact that Puerto Rican catchers pride themselves on framing pitches.

 The fans in Mayagüez were even more enthusiastic revelers than those in Poncé.
 Indios fans will form salsa bands (complete with band leaders) and play music between innings or at key points during the game: